-- Use the foot brake. - Manual gearbox: Push the clutch pedal all the way down. - Move the gear lever into neutral (automatic gearbox: gear selector lever to P or N) $\Rightarrow \Delta$ .

-- Turn the ignition key to position (3) without pressing the accelerator. - Release the ignition key as soon as the engine starts (the starter motor must not be allowed to run on with the engine).
+- Use the foot brake. - Manual gearbox: Push the clutch pedal all the way down. - Move the gear lever into the neutral position $\Rightarrow \bigwedge$ . - Turn the ignition key to position (3) without pressing the accelerator. - Release the ignition key as soon as the engine starts (the starter motor must not be allowed to run on with the engine).